D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You download  an ARM template created from an existing VM.
 You plan to use this template to deploy 50 new VMs.

-You need to modify teh template to reference an admin password.
+You need to modify the template to reference an admin password.
 The psw must not be stored in clear text.

 What should you do first?